hcavalieri/gatsby-starter-kaordica/src/styles/README.md

 This folder is meant to concentrate global styles and reusable styled-components strings and components.

+**Suggestion:** before starting, go ahead and create a theme for your website at the [konfigurator typography tool](https://konfigurator.kaordi.ca), the just save the file and replace `src/styles/theme.ts` and you're set ;)

 ## How it's structured

 ### The `helpers` folder